About

 Marina Antonas

-Inner West Sector Support Development and Training Officer
+Aged Care Sector Support and Development Officer

 Marina has worked extensively in both the Government and non-Government sectors.
 Her knowledge, expertise and experience in aged care, informs policy development and implementation and best practice in service delivery.